tilburgsciencehub/website/content/building-blocks/configure-your-computer/task-specific-configurations/webscraping_drivers.md

 Sometimes when we scrape the web, we need to automate our computer to open a web browser to gather information from each page.
 This is especially true when the site we want to scrape has content that is loaded dynamically with javascript.

-We will install one package to help us here: Chromedriver.
+We will install one package to help us here: [ChromeDriver](https://chromedriver.chromium.org).

 Installing this stuff is operating-system specific, hence so are the instructions below.